vikram87in/typescript-concepts/readme.md

 If we want to directly execute the typescript files, we need an npm package "ts-node":
   * npx ts-node ./src/concepts/index.ts: to directly run ts-node from Internet (if not installed locally)

+We can simply update the file name in the "build" script and run command: npm run build to execute that particular file